 There are a number of factors that you need to analyse before you can choose from the MBA colleges in India; these factors are unique to every student.
 It basically depends on what expectations you have from the college in terms of facilities, faculty, pedagogy, code of conduct, curriculum, placement records, and so on.

 One good idea is to get into conversation with the alumni and the present students of the colleges, to get a first-hand idea of what to expect.
 Visiting the campus can also give you a fair representation of what you can expect.
-While these methods are slightly better than simple online research, they do not discount its importance.
+While these methods are slightly better than simple online research, they do not discount their importance.
 With so many MBA colleges in Delhi alone, visiting each campus would not be feasible.
 This is where online research comes into play.
 Read the reviews and the offerings of the colleges and shortlist the top 10 MBA colleges in India that you think would be right for you.

 Don’t let advertisements affect your decision by much, look at the reputation of the colleges and trust your own findings.